cordialgerm/foe_foundry/data/5e_canonical/cloaker.md

 Whenever any creature targets the cloaker with an attack or a harmful spell while a duplicate remains, that creature rolls randomly to determine whether it targets the cloaker or one of the duplicates.
 A creature is unaffected by this magical effect if it can't see or if it relies on senses other than sight.

 A duplicate has the cloaker's AC and uses its saving throws.
-If an attack hits a duplicate, or if a duplicate fails a saving throw against an effect that deals damage, the duplicate disappears.
+If an attack hits a duplicate, or if a duplicate fails a saving throw against an effect that deals damage, the duplicate disappears.</statblock>